lucys-99/CMU_Notes/Fall24/IntroML_10601.md

 ### Logistic Regression
 - Goal: to predict true or false with a [logistic function](https://medium.com/@karan.kamat1406/how-logistic-regression-works-the-sigmoid-function-and-maximum-likelihood-36cf7cec1f46#:~:text=The%20sigmoid%20function%20is%20more,logistic%20regression%20than%20other%20functions.) (ex. sigmoid, tanh)
-- Calculus baics
+- Calculus basics
   - For iid samples with probability mass distribution $p(X\mid\theta)$, likelihood functions is $L(\theta)=\Pi_{n=1}^N p(x^{(n)}\mid\theta)$
   - The log likelihood is the log of L above: $l(\theta)=\log\Pi_{n=1}^N p(x^{(n)}\mid\theta) = \sum_{n=1}^N \log p(x^{(n)}\mid\theta)$
 - Maximum likelihood estimation
   - This is the base of logistic regression.
 Logistic regression is trying to find the max likelihood fitting logistic funtion to the given training data
   - Def: method to estimate the parameters of a distribution given some data
-  - First we need to assume an estimation of the dataset
+  - First we need to assume a distribution of the dataset
   - Then fit the data to the distribution, trying to find the best parameters
   - We would like to make likelihood of samples maximized.
 Intuition is that we are assigning as much probability mass to observed data
 - [Exponential distribution](https://en.wikipedia.org/wiki/Exponential_distribution)